TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-function-trigger.md

 ## **Recommended Steps**

 ### **Database triggers**<br>
-Registered triggers must be explicitly called when a corresponding operation (create / delete / replace / update) happens.
+Registered triggers must be explicitly called when a corresponding operation (e.g., create, delete, replace, update) happens.
 Registered triggers do not run automatically.

 Azure Cosmos DB supports two types of triggers:
 * [Pre-triggers](https://docs.microsoft.com/azure/cosmos-db/how-to-use-stored-procedures-triggers-udfs#pre-triggers)
 <br>Azure Cosmos DB provides triggers that you can invoke by performing an operation on an Azure Cosmos item.
 For example, you can specify a pre-trigger when you create an item.
 In this case, the pre-trigger will run before the item is created.
 Pre-triggers cannot have input parameters.
 If necessary, use the request object to update the document body from the original request.
-When triggers are registered, users can specify the operations that it can run with.
+When triggers are registered, users can specify the operations it runs with.
 If a trigger was created with `TriggerOperation.Create`, this means using the trigger in a replace operation will not be permitted.
 For examples, see the [How to write triggers article](https://docs.microsoft.com/azure/cosmos-db/how-to-use-stored-procedures-triggers-udfs#pre-triggers).

 * [Post-triggers](https://docs.microsoft.com/azure/cosmos-db/how-to-use-stored-procedures-triggers-udfs#post-triggers)
 <br>Similar to pre-triggers, post-triggers are also associated with an operation on an Azure Cosmos item and do not permit input parameters.
 Post-triggers run after the operation is completed, and they have access to the response message sent to the client.
 For examples, see the [How to write triggers article](https://docs.microsoft.com/azure/cosmos-db/how-to-use-stored-procedures-triggers-udfs#post-triggers).